Most Recent Work:

 Presentation on the topic of black holes to Shad Valley students at Memorial University, 2005 July 25.

-An investigation of the visual appearance of rapidly moving objects.
+visual appearance of rapidly moving objects.

 The finite speed of light will cause visual distortions in the appearance of objects moving at a significant fraction of the speed of light c relative to the observer.
-If, in the standard cartesian (x, y, z) coordinate system or cylindrical polar (r, θ, z) coordinate system, an object has a velocity k parallel to the z-axis and if the observer sees that a reference point on that object achieves its closest approach at a distance d from the observer in the z = 0 plane at observer’s time t = 0, then the apparent position of the reference point at any time t will be given by
+If, in the standard cartesian (x, y, z) coordinate system or cylindrical polar (r, θ, z) coordinate system, an object has a velocity v k parallel to the z-axis and if the observer sees that a reference point on that object achieves its closest approach at a distance d from the observer in the z = 0 plane at observer’s time t = 0, then the apparent position of the reference point at any time t will be given by

 An application of this result to the visual appearance of a superluminal [faster than light] circle is illustrated in a QBASIC program.